-RORY STEWART MP CELEBRATES ‘PARLIAMENT WEEK’ WITH APPLEBY SIXTH-FORMERS
+RORY CELEBRATES ‘PARLIAMENT WEEK’ WITH APPLEBY SIXTH-FORMERS

 Parliament Week, coordinated by the House of Commons with support from the House of Lords, was celebrated by MP Rory Stewart in an informal discussion about local and national politics with a group of sixth form students at Appleby Grammar School last week, part of a programme of events and activities designed to connect people with Parliament and democracy in the UK.